Letsapatiiso07/Letsapatiiso07/README.md

 ---

-*Based in Cape Town, South Africa 🇿🇦 | Open to remote opportunities worldwide 🌍*
+*Based in Pretoria, South Africa 🇿🇦 | Open to remote opportunities worldwide 🌍*